integralfx/MemTestHelper/DDR4 OC Guide.md

   On Ryzen 2000 (possibly 1000 and 3000 as well), above 1.15v can negatively impact overclocking.
   > There are clear differences in how the memory controller behaves on the different CPU specimens.
 The majority of the CPUs will do 3466MHz or higher at 1.050V SoC voltage, however the difference lies in how the different specimens react to the voltage.
 Some of the specimens seem scale with the increased SoC voltage, while the others simply refuse to scale at all or in some cases even illustrate negative scaling.
 All of the tested samples illustrated negative scaling (i.e. more errors or failures to train) when higher than 1.150V SoC was used.
 In all cases the maximum memory frequency was achieved at =< 1.100V SoC voltage.
   [~ The Stilt](https://forums.anandtech.com/threads/ryzen-strictly-technical.2500572/page-72#post-39391302)
-* On Ryzen 3000, there's also CLDO_VDDG (not to be confused with CLDO_VDD**P**), which is the voltage to the Infinity Fabric.
-I've read that SOC voltage should be at least 40mV above CLDO_VDDG, but other than that there's not much information about it.
+* On Ryzen 3000, there's also CLDO_VDDG (commonly abbreviated to VDDG, not to be confused with CLDO_VDD**P**), which is the voltage to the Infinity Fabric.
+SOC voltage should be at least 40mV above CLDO_VDDG as CLDO_VDDG is derived from SOC voltage.
   > Most cLDO voltages are regulated from the two main power rails of the CPU.
 In case of cLDO_VDDG and cLDO_VDDP, they are regulated from the VDDCR_SoC plane.
 Because of this, there are couple rules.
 For example, if you set the VDDG to 1.100V, while your actual SoC voltage under load is 1.05V the VDDG will stay roughly at 1.01V max.
 Likewise if you have VDDG set to 1.100V and start increasing the SoC voltage, your VDDG will raise as well.
 I don't have the exact figure, but you can assume that the minimum drop-out voltage (Vin-Vout) is around 40mV.